Working with the CGA Editor

-In the picture above, a rule file is open in the CGA Editor; there is a syntax error in the CGA code (line 195: "->" instead of "-->").
+In the picture above, a rule file is open in the CGA Editor; there is a syntax error in the CGA code.
 The problem is detected automatically and marked red.
-Note: the position of errors are indicated as small red boxes next to the scrollbar on the right.
-More detailed information about the error can be found in the Problems view or by hovering the mouse cursor over the red error icon on the left:
+Note: The position of errors are indicated as small red boxes next to the scrollbar on the right.
+More detailed information about the error can be found in the Problems view or by hovering the mouse cursor over the red indicators in the CGA editor.

 Errors need to be resolved before applying the rules.
 It is not possible to generate models if the assigned rule file contains errors.

 The CGA Editor also issues warnings: